Laurel

 1. Introduction🔗

-Laurel is an intermediate verification language designed to serve as a target for popular garbage-collected languages that include imperative features, such as Java, Python, and JavaScript.
+Laurel is an intermediate verification language designed to serve as a target for popular garbage-collected languages that include imperative features, such as Java, Python, and JavaScript, where those languages have been extended to include verification specific constructs.
 Laurel tries to include any features that are common to those three languages.

 Laurel enables doing various forms of verification: